acode-writer/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 17 display lines that not  contain the pattern "bin" in the file /etc/passwd

-Task 87 display all lines of the file /etc/ssh/sshd_config starting with a letter
+Task 18 display all lines of the file /etc/ssh/sshd_config starting with a letter

+Task 19 replace all characters A and c from input to Z and e respectively